-Little family moments — so often are filled with chaos and energy and if you look for it — if you say yes to it — there is joy there too.
+So often family moments are filled with chaos and energy, but if you look for it — if you say yes to it — there is joy there too.

-Consciously saying yes that day made realize two things.
+Consciously saying yes that day made me realize two things:

 - There is joy in every day, even the mundane — we just have to be open to it.

 - As parents, we have the power to “set the tone” of our family.